Details

 Application Process

 We highly encourage graduates from all academic fields, young professionals, and employees of scientific, political or public institutions and organisations to hand in their research ideas for the research year.
-The application period will run from 1 July to 17 August 2025.
+The application period will run from 22 June to 31 July 2026.

 You will need to upload the following documents in English: